meilisearch/documentation/index.md

 ## Alternatives

 Why should you use MeiliSearch instead of any other existing solution?
-If it is clear to us, it may not be for you.
 We try to answer this question in this [comparison to alternatives](/resources/comparison_to_alternatives.md).
+In short, Meili most closely compares with Algolia.
+Meili stands out by being open source (while commercial) and aims to be simpler to deploy and maintain.

 ## Features